-Railay peninsula in Krabi province is one of my favorites and I have visited it twice.
-However, my first visit to this place back in October 2013 is what I will remember for life, mainly because of my dramatic entry.
+I have visited Thailand multiple times, but there’s one place that I keep going back to.
+It is the Railay peninsula in Krabi province.
+My first visit to this place back in October 2013 is what I will remember for life, mainly because of my dramatic entry.

-It was that time when my close friend Rosh and I decided to spend a few days here.
+My first visit here was when my close friend Rosh and I decided to spend a few days in Thailand.
 After landing in Krabi town, we skipped the crowded party town of Ao Nang and got on to a long-tail boat to Railay East.
 However, the boat couldn’t go to the main pier because the tide was low and left us in a spot with calf length water from where we were supposed to walk for almost two kilometers till the edge.

 We love walking however a thought stuck our heads – how do we carry our luggage?
 Back then, we were not backpackers, we were flash packers!
 You will cringe at the “S” word but yes we were carrying suitcases, not backpacks.
 Those suitcases were heavy because we were not experienced travelers hence did not pack smart.
 Oops!